rimsey1/docs/pages/managing-cyclr/04-appearance-settings.md

 These settings allow you to change the appearance of Cyclr when in Accounts, using LAUNCH or Marketplaces.

-*Due to caching in Cyclr it will take a minute until the changes take effect.*
+*Due to caching within Cyclr, allow 1 minute before the changes take effect.*

 ## Application LESS Variables